 Thousands of voters rejected due to signature issue

-As the deadline for registration loomed closer, somewhere between two and three thousand voter registrations were denied because of a technicality about the signature.
+As the deadline for registration loomed closer, somewhere between two and four thousand voter registrations were denied because of a technicality about the signature.
 Vote.org allowed participants to take pictures of their signature and submit it with their form.
 This was then ruled unacceptable by the Texas Secretary of State’s Office.
 However, there doesn’t seem to be anything in Texas law that prohibits online signatures.

 According to the Texas Election Code, voters must meet key requirements when registering: